GiuseppeVitolo17/TmelnikAPP/MDdescription/PROJECT_DOCUMENTATION.md

-# TmelnikAPP - Complete Project Documentation
+# Tmelnik Youth Exchange Management App - Complete Project Documentation

-This document provides a comprehensive overview of all functions, variables, and components in the TmelnikAPP Flutter project.
+This document provides a comprehensive overview of all functions, variables, and components in the Tmelnik Youth Exchange Management Flutter application.

 ## Table of Contents